 What is impact management?

-All enterprises have effects on people and the planet – through their products or services, their distribution channels, their operations and governance and their supply chains.
+All enterprises have effects on people and the planet – through their products or services, distribution channels, operations, governance and their supply chains.

 Impact management is a process of figuring out which effects experienced by people and the planet are material, both positive and negative.
-Guided by this assessment, and our intentions and constraints, we set impact goals and financial goals.
+Guided by our understanding of impact, intentions and constraints, we set impact goals and financial goals.
 We put in place the governance and processes to deliver consistently on those goals, and also collect new information about the experience of people and the planet so that we can continuously improve.

-We can start managing our impact at any time – whether we’re already running an enterprise, or have a portfolio of enterprises, or we’re starting something from scratch.
-Explore how to understand the experience of people and planet, define your intentions and constraints, set impact and financial goals and deliver & improve impact.
+We can start managing our impact at any time – whether we are already running an enterprise, have a portfolio of enterprises, or we are starting something from scratch.

 Why do we need shared fundamentals to manage impact?

 Many of us are looking to manage our impact.
-Whether we experience the effects ourselves, run an enterprise, invest our money, study social science or make policy decisions, our decisions rely on sharing information about impact with each other.
+Whether we experience the effects ourselves, run an enterprise, invest our money, make policy decisions or study social science, our decisions rely on sharing information about impact with each other.
 For example, enterprises rely on information about impact from the people they affect and investors rely on information from enterprises.

 To manage impact, we therefore need a shared understanding of the effects that people and planet are experiencing.
 This informs the goals we all set and deliver against, and allows us to adapt our approach as we learn more about what’s working (or not).